 - 2. In Corel, create an area that is the same size as the available engraving area on the pen.
-There are several different ways that you can establish the engraving area in Corel: - a) draw a box to represent the engraving area - b) create a page that matches the engraving area c) use guidelines to represent the engraving area- this is shown in our example.

-3. Size the text or image so that it fits nicely within the engraving area.
+There are several different ways that you can establish the engraving area in Corel: - a) draw a box to represent the engraving area. - b) create a page that matches the engraving area. - c) use guidelines to represent the engraving area- this is shown in our example. - 3.
+Size the text or image so that it fits nicely within the engraving area.

 - 4. Place the work piece in the machine and activate the Red Dot Pointer.
 We want to set a new Home position by moving the carriage by hand so the Red Dot Pointer is at the center of where you want to engrave.
-To move the carriage by hand and set a new Home position, use the following instructions: - a) Press the "X/Y Off" key on the keyboard of the laser system - b) Press the "Go" key on the keyboard - c) Move the carriage by hand so that the Red Dot Pointer is at the center of the available engraving area. - d) Once the red dot is where you want it, press the "Set Home" key - e) Press the "Reset" key
+To move the carriage by hand and set a new Home position, use the following instructions referring to the laser keypad shown in the previous example. - a) Press the X/Y Off key on the keyboard of the laser system. - b) Press the GO key on the keyboard. - c) Move the carriage by hand so that the Red Dot Pointer is visually at the center of the available engraving area. - d) Once the red dot is where you want it, press the SET HOME key. - e) Press the RESET key.